rstan-dev/GarageGuru-PP5/README.md

 - As a logged-in User, I can filter the job cards so that I can display them in the order I want
 18. [US18] Add Job
 - As a logged-in User, I can click on the Add Job button in the NavBar so that I can add the Job details to a form and save them to the database
+- Maps to Project Goal 4 and 5 and 6
 19. [US19] Edit Job Card
 - As a logged-in User, and creator of a job, I can click on the pencil icon on the job card so that I can edit the Job Card details
 20. [US20] Delete a Job